bradfletcher/rviz_sensor_control_panel/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ____________________________ USAGE ___________________________________
-To use hubo_init, do the following:
+To use rviz_sensor_control_panel, do the following:

 1) Open a terminal and type in:
     $ roscore